In this article: Discover the best yoga poses for the Crown chakra and their benefits!

 2. Lotus Pose – Padmasana

-Lotus pose is a yoga pose that opens and stretches the hips, knees, and ankles.
-It also stimulates and balances the crown chakra, which is located at the top of your head.
+Lotus pose is a yoga posture that opens and stretches the hips, knees, and ankles.
+But it also stimulates and balances the crown chakra.

 It’s a great pose for beginners because it can be modified in several ways to make it more accessible and comfortable.